 - Social networking sites;

 - Music / video downloads;

 - Video calls and classes;

 - Podcasting;

-- Mobile internet devices such as tablets and Chromebooks
+- Mobile internet devices such as tablets and Chromebooks and including all electronic devices with imaging and sharing capabilities.

 This policy is implemented to protect the interests and safety of our pupils individually and of the whole School community.
 It aims to provide clear guidance on how to minimise risks and how to deal with any infringements.
 It is linked to the following School policies: